 Here is my last project of 2022.
 This Addams Family table top pinball machine was designed and built by me.
 It features all mechanical movements, so there are no electronics.
-This bill of this machine was built the old fashioned way in my wood shop and embellished with sone pretty cool Glowforged pieces, like the house and badging.
+The bulk of this machine was built the old fashioned way in my wood shop and embellished with sone pretty cool Glowforged pieces, like the house and badging.

 This uses 1/2” steel marbles and features two level playing field, bonus ramp, bumpers, flippers and even a hand soldered steel return track.
 This is an absolute blast to play and the customer was speechless.

 Yes, it took a bit of trial and error but it plays very well.
 There is a series of guides that funnel the ball back to the tray when it goes into a scored hole or “out” hole.
 The flippers have rubber bands that work well.

 VERY cool.
 I bet it’s interesting that, unlike standard solenoid-powered flippers, being non-powered must provide some unique control over the ball.
 I mean, I always laugh when people hit flipper buttons harder expecting a different result than if they simply press the button, but in this case it actually would.

 This is awesome!
 I have restored two 1934 pre war pinballs and have always wanted to design one.
 I have plans that were in magazine from the 30s to build one and just have not done it yet.
 I sold one but this is the one I still have.

 OMG this is unbelievably awesome.
 I don’t have words!!!

 I hope you were compensated appropriately because this is one of the most amazing things I’ve ever seen someone make.
 I can’t even imagine how many hours of work you put into designing and creating this.
 WOW!